Where to Stay in Vienna in 2026: 6 Top Areas & Hotels

 I remember when I visited Vienna, I was completely struck by how fast the atmosphere and historical buildings transport you to another era!

-What also makes this area a great choice to stay in for the first time is the proximity to the Stephansplatz station from where you can easily access various parts of the city via the underground.
+What also makes this area a great choice for first-time visitors is its proximity to the Stephansplatz station, from which you can easily access various parts of the city via the underground.

 a collage of three hotel photos: bedroom, working space, and living room with view

-• Appartement-Hotel an der Riemergasse – this beautiful apart-hotel is located near St. Stephen’s Cathedral and the English-style Stadtpark.
+• Appartement-Hotel an der Riemergasse – This beautiful apartment hotel is located near St. Stephen’s Cathedral and the English-style Stadtpark.
 It has rooms with a small kitchenette and a courtyard view.

 2. Leopoldstadt (2nd district) – best for families